The Playroom (2013 video game)

-The Playroom is a casual video game that is a collection of augmented reality mini-games.
-It was developed by Japan Studio's Team Asobi division, comes pre-loaded on all PlayStation 4 consoles, and is meant to demonstrate the use of the PlayStation Camera and the DualShock 4 controller.
+The Playroom is a video game developed by Japan Studio's Team Asobi division and published by Sony Computer Entertainment for the PlayStation 4.
+It is a collection of augmented reality mini-games meant to demonstrate the use of the PlayStation Camera and the DualShock 4 controller and comes preloaded with all PlayStation 4 consoles.
 The PlayStation Camera accessory is required to play The Playroom.
 If a camera is not present, a trailer for The Playroom will be displayed instead of the full game.
 Firesprite, a studio founded by former employees of Studio Liverpool, worked on the visuals of The Playroom.
 Downloadable content is free.

+Despite not being mentioned on the PlayStation 5 incompatibility list, The Playroom is not playable on the PS5, therefore being a PlayStation 4 exclusive.

 Minigames

 Play with Asobi

 Asobi is a pet-like robot that can be summoned by rubbing the Touch Pad.
 Players can interact with Asobi in various ways, and Asobi has the ability to recognize different people through facial recognition.
 Asobi is an evolution of the previous Sony Computer Entertainment title EyePet.